kahnvex/slugnet/docs-src/index.rst

 that it is a vector.

-Neural networks rely on a nonlinear activation function to learn nonlinear functions.
+Neural networks rely on a nonlinear activation function to learn nonlinear relationships.
 Without a nonlinear activation function, a neural network is nothing more than a linear model.
 There are several choices one can make for activation functions, including but not limited to tanh, sigmoid, and the rectified linear unit, or ReLU for short.

 Upon completion of the feedforward operation, the prediction :math:`\hat{y}` is ouput from the final layer.